Does Haiti need therapists?

 How much it costs per student

 Tuition, room and board, and supplies including technology for one student cost the FSRL program over $6000 per year.
-Students are asked to pay $3100 per year.
+Student tuition is $4000 per year.
 About half of our students can pay those fees.
 As the numbers of students increase, the need for sponsorships to help the bright students who come from from impoverished backgrounds is also growing.

 Additional Sources of Funding